 Since the passage of the CARB compliant gas can law (Another reason to force Commifornia to secede) all gas cans and gas can lids sold in this country have to have that crazy vapor lock on them.
 Without getting into the fact that the extra spillage associated with the new caps causes a lot more hazardous material to be released than the vapor it was trying to prevent (which by the way is still released when you open the darn thing), this effects preppers because you cannot get lids to the military 5 gallon jerry cans anymore.

-I have seen several functional jerry cans in surplus stores around Tennessee, but I never bought them because they did not have lids.
+I have seen several functional 5 Gallon Jerry Can gas containers in surplus stores around Tennessee, but I never bought them because they did not have lids.

 Imagine my surprise when I realized that when we stole the idea from the Germans in North Africa during WWII, we redesigned the cans to use standard bungs from steel drums.